 Exploitation by the middlemen is the reason put forth for not getting the best price for the produce of the agriculturists.

 The government should promote the plan called “ulavar santhai” (Farmers Market), where the farmers can directly sell their products at reasonable price to the consumers.

-4. Government program do not reach small farmers
+4. Government programs do not reach small farmers

 The government has implemented agricultural debt. waiver and debt. relief scheme in 2008 to benefit over 36 million farmers.
 Direct agricultural loan to stressed farmers under so called Kisan credit Card were also covered under this scheme.

-However, most of the subsidies and welfare schemes announced by the Central and State governments do not reach the poor farmers.
+However, most of the subsidies and welfare schemes announced by the Central and State governments do not reach the poor farmers in Indian agriculture.
 On the contrary, only big landlords are benefited by those schemes.

 5. High indebtedness and exorbitant interest rates